mateusomattos/Automatic-classifier-for-files/README.md

 # How to use
 Put the script inside a hidden folder in the home and edit the "folder_track" variable to which folder you whant to track.
 If desired, you can add new types of folder, just by adding it to the code.
+The idea is to use the code in the background, initializing it at start-up.